green-vulcano/gv-adapter-gestpay/docs/Encrypt.md

 ----
 ### Encrypt

 Is the main entrypoint for Gestpay.
 You must call Encrypt either if you want to use the standard payment page, or the custom iframe solution.
+Parameters in **bold** are mandatory.

 - **Payload**: